A numerical approach to particle creation in accelerating toy models: Theoretical framework

 \section{Theoretical framework}

-In this section we will set the basic theoretical tools regarding quantum fields in a curved spacetime, which will be relevant to understand the numerical procedure to be given later.
-Some standard references on this subject are \cite{DEWITT1975295, birrell_davies_1982, Fulling_1989, Wald:1995yp, Parker:2009uva, doi:10.1142/S0217751X13300238}, and we refer the reader to these for further details.
+In this section we will {review} the basic theoretical tools regarding quantum fields in a curved spacetime. {We will first introduce Bogoliubov transformations and the topic of particle creation,} which will be relevant to understand the numerical procedure to be given later.
+Some standard references on this subject are \cite{DEWITT1975295, birrell_davies_1982, Fulling_1989, Wald:1995yp, Parker:2009uva, doi:10.1142/S0217751X13300238}, and we refer the reader to these for further details. {After this, we will review the standard Hawking calculation for particle creation during black hole formation, and then discuss how to simulate this effect in accelerating toy models. }